muter-mutation-testing/muter/README.md

 - Assess how many tests fail as a result of one code change

 ## How Does It Work?
-Muter will introduce changes into your source code based on the logic contained in your app.
+Muter will introduce changes to your source code based on the logic contained in your app.
 The changes introduced by Muter are called **mutants** which it generates using **mutation operators**.

 You can view the list of available mutation operators [here](https://github.com/muter-mutation-testing/muter/blob/master/Docs/mutation_operators.md).